Sauna Review Checklist

 I have been quite concerned with the information I see shared on websites and the internet about infrared saunas.
 I think it is important to weed through and verify what information is actually backed by legitimate research and what is simply unsubstantiated opinions shared from website to blog to social media without first checking the facts.
 Even if one doesn’t buy an infrared sauna from our company, by asking informed questions, it is my hope that one will end up purchasing an infrared sauna that is the most beneficial for their health concerns.
 More importantly, making sure that an infrared sauna does not contribute more to one’s toxic load.

 Years ago, when I was a firefighter in British Columbia, I encountered some major health challenges.
 My previous high levels of physical activity became very limited and I could no longer work.
 I was eventually diagnosed with fibromyalgia, also known as chronic fatigue syndrome.
 However, it turned out that I was actually very high in both toxins and heavy metals.
-By lowering my toxic load using a far infrared sauna, my muscle soreness and fatigue were greatly reduced.
-This eventually allowed me to return to work and enjoy participating again in the physical activities that I have always loved.
+Far infrared sauna turned out to be quite helpful for me.
+Eventually I returned to work and ever since have enjoyed participating again in the physical activities that I have always loved.

 I became so passionate about what the far infrared sauna did for me, I created a company to introduce far infrared sauna therapy to healthcare practitioners, medical doctors, commercial spas, and to individuals for their home use.
 We have been selling far infrared saunas in Canada and the United States now for over 20 years.

-I hope that by sharing this information, it will allow others to use or purchase a superior far infrared sauna, so they will get some of the same health benefits that I received.
+I hope that by sharing this information, it will allow others to use or purchase a superior far infrared sauna.

 Important Points and Concerns When Buying or Using an Infrared Sauna: